TourDJ/tangvim/README.md

 # tangvim
-Playgound for vim's hobbyist.
-Here record vim's install, config and use.
+Tangvim?
+What's it?
+It's a vim successor implementation or a vim plugin?
+No. Actually tangvim is tang's vim, it just a playgound for vim's hobbyist.
+Ah!
+I am so enthusiast for vim that want to record anything about it.

 ## What is vim?
 Vim is a highly configurable text editor for efficiently creating and changing any kind of text, now is the most popular text editor in Linux.